-The data review revealed some informative trends and gaps regarding participation in nontraditional programs at the high schools and community college.
-The SJSD and MCC discovered some disconcerting problems:
+After reviewing the data some informative trends and gaps regarding participation in nontraditional programs at both the high school and community college were revealed.
+They discovered some disconcerting problems:

-- The CISCO Academy program at the Career Technology Center had less than 5% female enrollment in its best year in the past 3 years. - Female enrollment in computer technology courses ranged from 15% to 20% at each of the three high school campuses. - Female enrollment in the MCC computer technology program hovered around 18% but their completion rate was 6%. - The Project Lead the Way program had approximately 50% female enrollment at the middle school but 10% at the high school.
-Eighty percent of the PLTW female graduates had all gone on to 4-year institutions; none to MCC. - The industrial technology program at one of the high schools had greater than 20% female enrollment every year, while the other two high schools had from 0 to 5%. - The construction technology program at the Career Technical Center also saw a steady increase in female enrollment over the past 5 years from 0 to 15%. - However, the construction technology program at MCC saw a steady decline in female enrollment over the past 5 years from greater than 25% to 5% with a marked decrease in 2007.
+- The CISCO Academy program at the Career Technology Center had less than 5% female enrollment in its best year in the last three years. - The female enrollment in computer technology courses at the comprehensive high school ranged from 15% to 20% at each of the three high school campuses. - The MCC computer technology program's female enrollment hovered around 18% but their completion rate was 6% - The Project Lead the Way program had approximately 50% female enrollment at the middle school while the high school program had 10%.
+80% of the PLTW female graduates had all gone on to four-year institutions, none to MCC. - The Industrial Technology program at one of the high schools had over 20% female enrollment every year while the other two programs had from 0-5%. - The Construction Technology program at the Career Technical Center had also seen a steady increase in female enrollment over the last five years from 0% to 15%. - However, the Construction Technology program at MCC had seen a steady decline in their female enrollment over the last five years from over 25% to 5% with a marked decrease in 2007.

-What self-assessment strategies should the schools implement to discover the root causes for the problems they have discovered?
+What self-assessment strategies should they implement to discover the root causes for the problems they have discovered?